tcsenpai/youlama/README.md

 # YouTube Summarizer by TCSenpai

-YouTube Summarizer is a Streamlit-based web application that allows users to generate summaries of YouTube videos using AI-powered language models.
+YouTube Summarizer is a Streamlit-based web application that allows users to generate summaries of YouTube videos using AI-powered language models and optionally Whisper for transcription.

 ![Screenshot](screenshot.png)

 ## Features

+- Supports multiple YouTube frontends (e.g. YouTube, Invidious, etc.)
 - Fetch and cache YouTube video transcripts
 - Summarize video content using Ollama AI models
 - Display video information (title and channel)
 - Customizable Ollama URL and model selection
+- Fallback to Whisper for transcription if no transcript is found
+- Customizable Whisper URL and model selection
+- Optional force Whisper transcription

 ## Installation